Proposition F

 Transparency & fairness

-Sales tax revenue generated through Proposition F will provide operational funding for EMS, fire and rescue services.
-Everyone who lives in, works in, shops in, or drives through our community will contribute towards the cost of public safety, and property owners will be afforded real estate and personal property tax relief; all without sacrificing emergency response capabilities.
+Sales tax revenue generated through Proposition F will continue to support high-quality EMS, fire and rescue services.
+Everyone who lives in, works in, shops in, or commutes through our community will contribute towards the cost of public safety, and property owners will be afforded real estate and personal property tax relief.
+This approach strengthens public safety funding without sacrificing emergency response capabilities.
 Please remember to vote on April 7, 2026.

 questions?